drunarayan/python4astronomy/readme.md

 ![m99](m99.png)

 ## Premise
 This course is taught upon request from the friends and staff of Boyce Astro Foundation Staff & Friends by Chandru Narayan.
 As such this course will primarily focus on the Python & Plotting using JupyterLab, Markdown, LaTeX, Data Frames, Gaia Queries, latest Computing concepts, and some maths taught in the original course.
-Although, we will deemphasise defining common Astromical terms, the complete details and original course content in the form of Jupyter Notebooks is [available here](readme_020725_saved) for you explore and download as needed.
-However, we will use the link below for the condensed content of this course.
+Although, we will deemphasise defining common Astromical terms, the complete details and original course content in the form of Jupyter Notebooks is [available here](readme_020725_saved) for you explore and download as needed. ***However, we will use the link below for the condensed content of this course***.

 ### * [Condensed Course Content](readme_condensed)